Professional Development Opportunities

 Moderator

-Educational Developer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Faculty Specialist: Experiential Learning, Centre for the Advancement of Teaching and Learning, University of Manitoba

-Educational Developer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Faculty Specialist: Experiential Learning, Centre for the Advancement of Teaching and Learning, University of Manitoba

 This workshop (containing two sessions) will provide instructors with opportunities to design assessment strategies to support student learning.
 You will design formative and summative assessments and learn strategies for providing constructive feedback on students’ work.
 You will also have opportunities to evaluate the effectiveness of different assessment tools, such as holistic and analytic rubrics.